 the MLME-START.request primitive or Basic MCS Set field of the HT Operation parameter of the

-SelectedBSS parameter of the MLME-JOIN.request primitive is empty and the BSS basic VHT-MCS and
+SelectedBSS parameter of the MLME-JOIN.request primitive is empty and the BSS’s Basic VHT-MCS and

 NSS set is not empty, the frame shall be transmitted in a VHT PPDU using one of the <VHT-MCS.
 NSS>

-tuples included in the BSS basic VHT-MCS and NSS set.
+tuples included in the BSS’s Basic VHT-MCS and NSS set.

 If the BSSBasicRateSet parameter, the Basic MCS Set field of the HT Operation parameter of the MLMESTART.